The Women Tasked With Fixing Uber Speak Out About The Challenges Ahead

 Advertisement

-“The organization hit rock bottom,” Frei tells Refinery29.
-“And organizations can do a couple of things when that happens.
+“The organisation hit rock bottom,” Frei tells Refinery29.
+“And organisations can do a couple of things when that happens.
 One is, they can get defensive, they can go into a hole, and they can argue the facts.
-When I look at the immediacy and urgency with which [Uber] reacted when Susan Fowler’s situation was surfaced...holy cow has the organization reacted with enormous speed and vigor.”
+When I look at the immediacy and urgency with which [Uber] reacted when Susan Fowler’s situation was surfaced...holy cow has the organisation reacted with enormous speed and vigour.”

 “When we look at situations like this, the only way that you win is by having the right perspective,” Saint John adds.
 “My perspective is that this is not a challenge, it is an opportunity to show that the brand will turn around.
 We want to prove that we can.”